tang-jiaxi/saseTalentNetwork/README.md

 ## View the website
 Due to privacy concerns, this website is populated with dummy student data instead of real student data.

-Visit [here](https://tang-jiaxi.github.io/saseTalentNetwork/) to view an implementation.
+To view an implementation, click [here](https://tang-jiaxi.github.io/saseTalentNetwork/).

 ## Built with
 * React.js